Clermont Lounge: History

 The Clermont Motor Hotel was built in 1924 and was originally an apartment building after its construction, but was later renovated to a hotel format.
-An early advertisement for a nightclub in the basement space is dated 1947 and the club was the "Anchorage Club".
+An early advertisement for a nightclub in the basement space is dated 1955 as an upscale supperclub.
 Later tenants included the "Gypsy Club" (c.
 1951–1954), and "The Continental Room" (1954) before returning to the Anchorage name from about 1956 until 1963, when it was briefly known as the "Atlanta Playboy Club", an unofficial attempt to capitalize on the popularity of Hugh Hefner's magazine.
 A lawsuit closed the Atlanta Playboy Club.
-By 1965, the "Jungle Club" opened its doors within the Clermont Hotel.
-In 1968, the "Clermont Lounge" opened for business and has remained in place ever since.
+Clermont Lounge opened its doors within the Clermont Hotel in 1965 and has remained in place ever since.
 The entire building was sold to new owners in 2003.

 Though sharing a building and half of a name, the Clermont Lounge and the Clermont Hotel above it are completely separate business entities.
 The lounge remained open even after the motel was closed and the lounge only closed for a brief period during the hotel's renovation.
 The hotel and the lounge are so separate that you can't access the lounge from anywhere inside the hotel.
 The Clermont Lounge has its own separate entrance in the back of the building near the hotel's valet parking area.

-In December 2009, the health department ordered the hotel to close for numerous health-code violations, including dirty linen, old bedding, bed bug stains, mold growing on the walls, black water spilling from faucets, and broken toilet fixtures.
+In December 2009, the health department ordered the hotel to close for numerous health code violations, including dirty linen, old bedding, bed bug stains, mold growing on the walls, black water spilling from faucets, and broken toilet fixtures.